TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

 .. note::

-   If you are not familiar with the terms "classes" and "interfaces", you should look into "Object-oriented programming with PHP".
+   If you are not familiar with the terms "classes" and "interfaces", you should look into `Object-oriented programming with PHP 7 https://www.freecoursessites.com/oop-object-oriented-programming-in-php-7-free-download/`__ .
-   .. todo: Is this something we can link?
-Or is that a book?

-In the folder :file:`Resources`, you will find all files included at runtime, but no classes or interfaces.
+The folder :file:`Resources` contains media and text files included at runtime, but no PHP classes or interfaces.
 Those are icons, language packages, HTML templates, and external libraries or scripts.
-These resources are structured into a public (:file:`Public`) and a private (:file:`Private`) block.
+These resources are structured into a public (:file:`Public`) and a private (:file:`Private`) directory.
 The folder :file:`Public` holds files allowed to be called *directly* by the client - in normal cases, the web browser.
-Files processed by a PHP class before they get delivered to the browser are located in the folder :file:`Private`.
+Files processed by a PHP class before they get delivered to the browser, are located in the folder :file:`Private`.